 There is always a decline stage for any product.
 The decline of a product comes with high competition, market saturation, decreasing revenue, and changing customer needs.

 Any company can discontinue the product, find new uses, sell manufacturing rights to any other business, or enter new markets.

-In the decline stage, you will have to weigh all the options mentioned above and decide which has high costs and benefits.
+In the decline stage, you will have to weigh all the options above-mentioned and decide which has high costs and benefits.

-Think of whether you could add any new beneficial features to the product or not or if the market is fully aware of all the benefits that your product offers.
+Think of whether you could add any new beneficial features to the product or if the market is fully aware of all the benefits your product offers.